deepmedia/MavenDeployer/README.md

 # MavenPublisher

 A lightweight, handy tool for publishing your maven packages (for example, Android AARs or Java JARs) to different kinds of repositories.
-Currently, only [Bintray](https://bintray.com) is supported.
+Currently, [Bintray](https://bintray.com) and local maven repositories are supported.

 To use any of the publisher plugins, you must configure the plugin repository in your build script: